kwakutwumasi/Quakearts-Webtools/qa-resttools/README.md

 Configuration of the _HTTPClient_ is done by an implementation of _com.quakearts.rest.client.HttpClientBuilder_.
 This is to separate the creation of the client from it's operation.
 <br /><br />
 Implementers should abstract away the http calls by providing simple methods that handle the conversion of inputs into HTTP calls and converting the responses back to the required output.

+##### _com.quakearts.rest.client.HttpClient#processStream()_

+Implementers have the option of plugging in their own input stream handler.
+This it done by overriding the _com.quakearts.rest.client.HttpClient#processStream()_ method.
+The _java.io.InputStream_ instance is passed to the method untouched and can be read in a manner that is memory efficient.

 ##### _com.quakearts.rest.client.HttpObjectClient_